MatiasGadeberg/fiske-spillet/src/middlelayer/firestorecollection.md

 # To fix for wednesday
 - [ ] Data dump between heats
+- [ ] Load all teams into db
+- [ ] Decide how many points to start with
+- [ ] Decide how to give points in the end
+- [x] Pregame screen - update so just link to stream
 - [x] Clear team data between heats
 - [x] Game time set to 25 min
-- [ ] Load all teams into db
-- [ ] Remove create team button
+- [x] Remove create team button
-- [ ] Pregame screen - update so just link to stream
 - [x] Clean up database
-- [ ] Decide how many points to start with
-- [ ] Decide how to give points in the end

 Lars Todo:
 - Skriver til VMU